Do cats experience separation stress?

 Cat separation stress

-Cats are known for being independent, but they can get lonely and suffer separation stress when they are apart from people.
+Cats are known for being independent and even a bit aloof, but they can get lonely and experience separation stress when they are apart from people.
 In fact, a study found around 13 percent of cats displayed at least one separation stress-related behavior.
-And the pandemic has seemingly exacerbated this number as people are returning to work after being at or working from home during the first two years of the pandemic.
-What causes separation stress in cats and how can you help your feline friend?
+After a long period of increased time spent at home during the pandemic, more people are returning to the workplace in the last couple of years.
+This change in the home environment has contributed to stress-related behavior in our cats.

 Table of contents